Excision-Mail/excision-mail.bsd.ac/content/install/fullinstall.md

 ## Set up variables file {#set-up-variables-file}

-The configuration file for AnsiMail is called \`vars.yml\` which is supposed to be the filled-in version of the \`vars-sample.yml\` file.
+The configuration file for Excision is called \`vars.yml\` which is supposed to be the filled-in version of the \`vars-sample.yml\` file.
 Read the \`vars-sample.yml\` file in depth because all the options have been explained in great detail, so please make sure that you understand each of them.

 You will see that you need to enter the two lists of ip addresses in the two options provided for the stealth master configuration to work.

 First step that you need to do is to make sure that your system is bootstrapped correctly, to get ansible working.

-The assumption going forwarded is that you have downloaded and extracted AnsiMail to some directory and it is the current working directory.
+The assumption going forwarded is that you have downloaded and extracted Excision to some directory and it is the current working directory.

 {{< highlight sh "linenos=table, linenostart=1" >}}
 sh scripts/bootstrap.sh